-Mac too was beginning to struggle with the steep slope, but they had made this trip as often as possible for almost 2 decades now and it was part of both their souls.
+Mac too was beginning to struggle with the steep slope, but they had made this trip as often as possible for two decades now and it was part of both their souls.
 He would help her up this hill to visit the graveyard as long as they both could.
 He also carried the bucket with the hand tools to trim and clean up the graves because no one else did anymore.

 She nodded- thankful yet again for his persistence in doing this with and for her.

 They carefully made their way past many grave markers that time had all but dissolved.
 They came to where they had left off yesterday.
 “Another one with no name Inga.
 What do you think; could this be the one?”
 They both knew the answer was beyond reach but it was her ritual and he would keep asking .

 He laid down a small but thick carpet and together they trimmed the grass, pulled the weeds and swept away the dust and cobwebs from the grave marker.
 Inga gathered scraps of paper or plastic that had blown into the grave site and put them in the bucket.
 When he saw her put down her tools, he quickly struggled to stand so he could help her.